Department of Economics

 DEVELOPMENT ECONOMICS (ECS3707)

-Module leader Ms K Nchoe
+Module members Ms K Nchoe

 Purpose This module will enable students to analyse economic development issues and policy within the context of developing countries.
 Students will be able to describe, evaluate and advise on development challenges within a national and international context.